Designed to help with symptoms of stress, anxiety, depression and low mood.

-Each session takes up to one hour to complete.
-Beating the Blues service is accessible through PC's, laptops, tablets and smart phones (*some specification applies).
+Beating the Blues is accessible through PC's, laptops, tablets and most smart phones.

 Beating the Blues consists of eight sessions.
 Each session is made up of 3-5 modules.
 Each module takes about 10-15 minutes to complete.
 It has interactive elements and video examples of other people’s experiences for you to watch to aid understanding.

 For the programme to be most effective, we advise completing a module every couple of days, about one session every week.

 The sessions focus on what is happening in your life here and now and help you see the link between how your thinking influences how you feel and behave.
 The programme supports you to set goals and make positive changes.